OUR COMMITMENT TO SUSTAINABILITY

 To minimize water usage we:

-- Have guidelines for guests on how to save water – don’t leave taps running when brushing teeth; take showers not baths; don’t flush unnecessarily.
+- Have guidelines for guests on how to save water – do not leave taps running when brushing teeth; take showers not baths; don’t flush unnecessarily.

 To carefully handle, reduce, re-use and recycle waste we: